Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

     <br>
     2.)
 Set of multiaddresses a particular peer is listening on
     <br>
     3.)
-Table of peer keys and addresses and assosciated metadata like an addressbook.
+Table of peer keys and addresses and associated metadata like an address book.
 Universal multiaddress book.
 ---
 ## Transports
 * TCP
 * UDP
 * QUIC and more..
 Notes:
     2.)
-Generally for p2p connections we need ordering though so UDP alone doesnt work for everything
+Generally for p2p connections we need ordering though so UDP alone doesn't work for everything
     <br>
     3.)
 Ordering built on udp
 ---